It also relates to our use of any personal information you provide to us online, on mobile or on the Red Button service.

 to contact you about a submission you have made, including any content you provide.
 For additional information, please see the UGC FAQS (User Generated Content Frequently Asked Questions);

-to use IP addresses to identify the location of users, to block disruptive use, to establish the number of visits from different countries and to determine whether you are accessing the services from the UK or not.
-If not, you will be re-directed to the international version of the BBC website (bbc.com), (see section 12 for details);
+to use IP addresses and device identifiers to identify the location of users, to block disruptive use, to establish the number of visits from different countries and to determine whether you are accessing the services from the UK or not.
+If not, you will be re-directed to the international version of the BBC website (bbc.com);

 to provide you with the most user-friendly navigation experience.
 The BBC may also use and disclose information in aggregate (so that no individuals are identified) for marketing and strategic development purposes; and